transcom/mymove-docs/docs/backend/testing/run-go-tests.md

+---
+sidebar_position: 6
+---

-# How To Run Go Tests
+# How to run Go tests

 ## Run All Go Tests